rubengrill/apollo-typed-documents/README.md

 }
 ```

-If you have a TypeScript app, you need to override the `@apollo/react-hooks` types in `tsconfig.json`:
+If you have a TypeScript app, you need to override the `@apollo/client` types for hooks in `tsconfig.json`:

 `tsconfig.json`